-It's fast, it's small and light, and it barely sips from the power supply -- it's hard to imagine any shortcomings when assessing the pros and cons of flash memory.
-For sure, there aren't many disadvantages, but one significant issue is its cost.
-On a capacity basis, flash storage costs five to eight times the price of a comparable-capacity HDD, given the recent price reductions for both types of media.
+It's fast, it's small and light, and it barely sips from the power supply.
+It's hard to imagine any shortcomings when assessing flash memory advantages and disadvantages.
+For sure, there aren't many downsides, but one significant issue is cost.
+On a capacity basis, flash storage still costs about five to eight times the price of a comparable-capacity HDD, given the recent price reductions for both types of media.

 That multiple has come down significantly over the years, but clearly, all the advantages of flash memory storage come at a price premium, even if it is steadily narrowing.
 In certain implementations, the cost difference may nearly disappear, particularly if you're using flash drives to replace a bunch of short-stroked, low-capacity 10K rpm hard drives in a performance-oriented array.
 A handful of SSDs may be able to produce the same or better performance without the waste and expense that short stroking entails.

 It's important to note that NAND flash prices have steadily declined and are likely to continue to do so.
-They may never be as cheap as spinning disk, but as the price delta narrows, their advantages will loom even larger.
+They may never be as cheap as spinning disk, but as the price delta narrows, flash's advantages will loom even larger.
 Recent events, including the COVID-19 pandemic, supply chain snafus and greater reliance on cloud storage services, have resulted in growing inventories of both flash and magnetic media, with flash prices in particular dipping significantly.
 For many organizations, the perfect storm that has resulted in cheap media may make this the right time to build out on-premises storage resources.

 Another knock against flash memory storage is its inability to hold up under heavy write loads.
-Similar to hard drives, repeated use will eventually degrade SSDs.
+Similar to hard drives, repeated use eventually degrades SSDs.
 With HDDs, writing new data over deleted data is a simpler process because the drive doesn't delete the old data; it just makes space available for new writes.
 With NAND flash drives, the old data must be removed first before the new bits can be dropped in the cells in a process called program/erase.
 That slows down writes and increases wear and tear.
-This issue has been addressed in a variety of ways with techniques that reduce the number of processes needed to reclaim cells for new writes.
+Manufacturers have addressed the issue in a variety of ways with techniques that reduce the number of processes needed to reclaim cells for new writes.

-Another endurance issue is linked to the architecture of NAND flash.
-The earliest solid-state drives stored a single bit of data in each flash cell; that resulted in speedy, long-lasting and expensive flash storage.
-Since then, the number of bits per cell has risen steadily, and today, triple-level cell with three bits per cell and quad-level cell (QLC) with four bits per cell are the norm.
-These newer generations of NAND enable greater capacities and lower prices per GB, but they also slow operations and increase the chances that a bit in one cell may affect data in an adjoining cell.
+These newer generations of NAND enable greater capacities and lower prices per gigabyte, but they also slow operations and increase the chances that a bit in one cell may affect data in an adjoining cell.
 Again, controller technologies have been developed to address these issues, and flash memory endurance is continually improving.

 Best of both worlds

-SSDs' falling prices and rising capacities have made them ubiquitous in everything from enterprise arrays to servers to laptop PCs.
-But hard disks still have a place, particularly for secondary storage applications such as backup and archiving.
-And while all-flash arrays have carved out a chunk of the enterprise market, there are still plenty of applications that can benefit from a hybrid environment where high-performance solid-state storage is paired with high-capacity -- and inexpensive -- hard disks.
+SSDs' falling prices and rising capacities have made them pervasive in everything from enterprise arrays to servers to laptop PCs.
+But hard disks still have a place, particularly for secondary storage applications, such as backup and archiving.